 The provider had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
-Staff kept records of the results of these audits and the resulting action plans and improvements.
+We identified that audits did not have leaning points or action plans, and in some examples had failed to identify areas for improvement.

 The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-We saw that training was given a high priority, and staff were able to attend additional training.
-For example, one dental nurse had completed a radiography for nurse's course and the infection control lead had completed a City &Guilds level three in decontamination course.
+There were systems in place to support staff in training and meeting the requirements of their continuing professional development.